Enhex/Deco/README.md

 To learn how to use the Deco library see the [documentation](documentation.md), and the [tests](tests) for examples.

-### License

-Deco is licensed under a modified version of Apache 2.0 license, that removes some of the conditions, including the requirement to give a copy of the license in Object form distribution.

 ### Note

 While Deco is not absolutely "collision free",